viamrobotics/slam/slam-libraries/README.md

 Follow the instruction as described in [viam-cartographer/README.md](./viam-cartographer/README.md).

 ## ORB_SLAM3
 SLAM system for feature based mapping using monocular, rgbd, and stereo camera setups.
+For more information see the official [ORB_SLAM3 Repo](https://github.com/UZ-SLAMLab/ORB_SLAM3).

 ### Getting started
-see readme in viam-orb-slam3
+Follow the instruction as described in [viam-orb-slam3/README.md](./viam-orb-slam3/README.md).